trans-travel/trans-travel/us/fl.md

  * As of July 1, 2023, trans women must be housed with men.
  * As of July 1, 2023, trans men must be housed with women.
  * Nonbinary people are housed according to sex assigned at birth.
+ * Local jails have housed at least one cis woman in men's jail after mistaking her for a trans woman.

 ## Legal Definition of Sex